JustusAdam/justusadam.github.io/_projects/lesson-builder.md

 ### The actual builder

-A bunch of python functions that'll asynchronously build however many TeX source files you like using a command that can be specified in the config.
+A bunch of python functions that'll asynchronously build however many TeX source files you like using a command that can be individually specified in the config.

 *Technically it could execute any command on any file but that would require said command to be added to the allowed commands python set in the script itself*